 For western blot, gels were electroblotted onto nitrocellulose membrane (GE Healthcare Life Sciences).
 The membrane was blocked in 5% non-fat milk in 1×PBST (1×PBS with 0.2% Tween-20) for 30 min at room temperature, followed by incubation with primary antibodies in 5% non-fat milk in 1×PBST on a rotating wheel at 4 °C overnight.
 The membrane was then washed three times with 1×PBST, for 5 min each at room temperature.
 The membrane was incubated with secondary antibody in 5% non-fat milk in 1×PBST for 1 hr at room temperature.
 Protein signals were detected using Super Signal Femto chemiluminescent reagent (Pierce), visualized on ImageQuant LAS 4000 system (GE Healthcare Life Sciences).
 Primary antibodies used were anti-CP29A (kind gift from Christian Schmitz-Linneweber), anti-AGO1 (Agrisera) and anti-SAL1 (kind gift from Barry Pogson).
 An anti-rabbit HRP-conjugated antibody (AP132P, EMD Millipore) was used as secondary antibody.

-Mass spectrometry for interactome samples
+Mass spectrometry for mRNA interactome samples

 Sample preparation using SP3